 The sprinkles in the grocery store don’t have as much allergen labeling and disclosure as I would like.
 In the future I’ll be buying our edible decorations from Baker’s Confetti.
 I’m pretty excited about the seasonal shapes!

-(please read the note about measurements at the end)
+(Note: Please read the note about measurements at the end.)

 I wish I could give you a more exact amount of time, but when I tested this recipe I was also cooking supper, going back and forth to the laundry house, and breaking up squabbles between tired children.
 My best advice is to keep an alert nose and check your cake when it starts to smell good!

 Don’t shoot me for using weight measurements.
 Weight measurements are more accurate than volume measurements.
 I care about whether or not you waste money on failed recipes, so I’ve given you the most accurate recipe that I can.
 And, besides, weighing ingredients it’s easier and results in less kitchen cleanup.
 So, stop complaining about it and buy a digital kitchen scale.

 I’ve included volume measurements too, but they are approximate (and I calculated them late at night).
 I do not recommend that you actually use them.
 I’m just trying to avoid dealing with disgruntled emails and comments on a Friday afternoon.
 I you do use them and your cake doesn’t turn out well, you were warned.